Mexican Grass Tree: Spectacular Accent Plant

 Size and Growth Rate

-Mexican grass tree is considered a slow-growing plant.
+Mexican grass tree is slow-growing.
 A typical mature specimen will reach a size of 10 feet tall by 6 feet wide.

 As it grows, it changes form and starts looking less like an agave or ornamental grass and more like a tree.
-It ultimately gets quite large, so give it plenty of room to grow.
+It ultimately gets quite large, so give it plenty of room since you can’t prune these into shape if they outgrow their space.

 Soil